helmanptt/helmanptt/ABOUTME.md

 - 👋 Hi, I’m Helman Palitot, Data Science and AI student at UFPB
 - 👀 I’m interested in Data Science, business-related AI applications, Digital Marketing and IoT
-- 🌱 I’m currently learning Python and basic subjects related to MLand Data Science
+- 🌱 I’m currently learning Python and basic subjects related to ML and Data Science
 - 📫 You can contact me via e-mail (helmanptt@gmail.com) or through any of my social media (Instagram & Twitter - @helmanptt)

 <!---